An expensive way to improve listening skills

 FluentU Free Trial

 You can try FluentU for free before buying a subscription.
 The app offers a 14-day free trial for all new users.
-The trial lets you access all the content and use FluentU for free.
-You have to enter your credit card information when you sign up for the trial though, so make sure you cancel before the trial ends if you don’t plan to use the app.
+The trial lets you access all the content available for free.
+You have to enter your credit card information when you sign up for the trial, so make sure you cancel before the trial ends if you don’t plan on continuing to use the app.

 The only discount FluentU offers is its yearly subscription, which saves users $10.00 per month over the course of a year.
 There doesn’t seem to be any FluentU coupons or discount codes available for further savings.
 For academic subscriptions, there’s an increasing discount based on how many users sign up in the group.
 For example, 10 teachers and students costs $299/year ($29.90/user) and 50 teachers and students costs $649/year ($13.20/user).